dhruvd22/curioquest/README.md

 Stories target grades 5–7 with inclusive language and clear structure.
 Each phase uses headings, quiz answers are explicit, images require alt text, and tone remains age‑appropriate.

 ## Deployment
-`npm run build` outputs a fully static site in `out/`.
+Run `npm run export` to output a fully static site in `out/`.
 Deploy with Vercel, Cloudflare Pages, Netlify, or any static file host.
-No server is required.
+If using `serverless.mjs` (e.g., `npm run runpod`), run the export script before starting the server.

 ## Roadmap
 - Search across stories